frodestorhaug/GTM-AjaxRequestListener/README.md

 # Description
 Important: This template will only work if the dataLayer used on the site hasn't been changed to a custom dataLayer name

--You can set excluded urls.
+-You can set a list of excluded urls.
 If requeste url starts with one in excluded list it is ignored

 -Debug mode will console.log some details
 	-Excluded url list